How you make an offer on a house requires a buyer to meet certain minimums, most notably as it relates to a down-payment.

 Difference Between A Deposit And A Down-Payment

-A down payment is paid on the closing day of the home purchase.
+A down-payment is paid on the closing day of the home purchase.
 However, the deposit is paid earlier along with the offer and has no standard required amount.
 Some buyers submit a deposit of 1-5% of the purchase price in an attempt to entice the seller to close quicker.

 In a hot market, a deposit can grab a seller’s attention.
 They are typically provided by certified cheque, bank draft, or money order.
 A deposit usually becomes a part of your down-payment upon closing.